Multi-parameter singular Radon transforms II: the L^p theory: Kernels

 unless $0=j_\mu$ or $\mu>\mu_0$ and $j_{\mu}=j_{\mu-1}$.
 It was shown in \cite{StreetMultiParameterSingRadonLt} that any sum of the form \eqref{EqnSumDefK} converges in the sense of distributions. \end{defn}

 See \cite{StreetMultiParameterSingRadonLt} for a more in-depth discussion of the class $\sK$.

 \begin{rmk} If each $e_j$ is non-zero in only one component, kernels in $\sK\q(N,e,a,\nu,\nu\w)$ are known as ``product kernels,'' and kernels in $\sK\q(N,e,a,1,\nu\w)$ are known as ``flag kernels.''
 The classes we study here are more general: we do not insist that each $e_j$ are nonzero in only one component, and we allow for any $1\leq\mu_0\leq \nu$.
-See \cite{StreetMultiParameterSingRadonLt} for a further discussion of these issues. \end{rmk}
+For an illustrative example where the $e_j$ are not non-zero in only one component, see Section 17.8 of \cite{StreetMultiParameterSingRadonLt}.
+For more information on product and flag kernels see, e.g., \cite{NagelRicciSteinSingularIntegralsWithFlagKernels}. \end{rmk}